Associate in Applied Science

 Julie Cooley, Chairperson

-It is recommended that all students taking on-line Angel or SLN courses should have high-speed Internet connections.
-The software used by on-line sutdents may come bundled with the course textbook, and/or be available on-line.
-Some on-line courses will require a student to purchase the software necessary to complete the course.
+It is recommended that all students taking online courses should have high-speed Internet connections.
+The software used by online students may come bundled with the course textbook, and/or be available online.
+Some online courses will require a student to purchase the software necessary to complete the course.

 A student seeking a career in the computer programming profession should have a home computer with an Internet connection.
 Students will have to have access to a computer and the internet in order to write programs, analyze problems, make presentations, write reports and submit assignments in online courses.
 Many assignments cannot be completed without access to a computer.
 While the College provides access to computers, in open labs, these labs are not available at all times.
 Students are strongly urged to purchase a computer that can run the current version of Microsoft Windows, has at least two processing cores with speeds of at least 2.8 GHz, with 4 GB of RAM memory, and a 250 Gigabyte hard drive.
 The Computer Science Department currently uses Microsoft Visual C++.NET as its main development environment.